TimRepke/DL_tutorial/README.md

 ## Setup
+### The easy way
+When you are on linux, there is an init bash script at `init/init.sh` you can run.
+Set the `--no-venv` flag if you don't want to use a virtual environment.
+This script essentially (should) take care of the following two subsections for you.

 ### Install dependencies
 We are not looking for high performance GPU accelerated computations here, so a basic installation of [TensorFlow](https://www.tensorflow.org/) is sufficient.
 It is assumed, that you have Python3 installed on your computer.
 We recommend using a virtual environment, but that's up to you.